andypotatohy/roast/README.md

     roast_target([],'MNI152leadField',[],'optType','max-l1per','elecNum',8)

 Run targeting on the MNI152 head at the default target location (left primary motor cortex) with maximal intensity (`'max-l1per'` algorithm used) along the `'radial-in'` direction.
-Besides the L1-norm constraint on the total injected current (4 mA), additional L1-norm constraint on each electrode is also enforced.
-8 electrodes are specified in the optimal montage, so that the injected current at each electrode will not exceed 4 mA / 8 = 0.5 mA.
-Note by adding L1-norm constraint on each electrode, you may lose electric field intensity at the target.
+Besides the L1-norm constraint on the total injected current (4 mA), additional L1-norm constraint on each individual electrode is also enforced.
+8 electrodes are specified in the optimal montage, so that the injected current at each individual electrode will not exceed 4 mA / 8 = 0.5 mA.
+Note by adding the L1-norm constraint on each individual electrode, you may lose electric field intensity at the target.

-## More notes on the `capInfo.xls` file
+## 4. More notes on the `capInfo.xls` file

 A lot of info are hidden in the fancy `capInfo.xls` file under the ROAST root directory.
 There you can find the comprehensive layouts of the [10-05](https://www.sciencedirect.com/science/article/pii/S1053811906009724?via%3Dihub#fig6), [BioSemi](https://www.biosemi.com/pics/cap_256_layout_medium.jpg), and [EGI HCGSN](https://www.egi.com/images/stories/manuals/Second%20Batch%20of%20IFUs%20with%20new%20Notified%20Body%20Jan%202019/GSN_tman_8105171-51_20181231.pdf) systems (with my personal drawings), and also visually-striking 3D renderings of the New York head with these electrodes placed on.
 So make sure to check it out.

-## Outputs of ROAST software
+## 5. Outputs of ROAST software

 ### Outputs of `roast`

-`roast()` records all the simulation history in a text file named as `"subjName_roastLog"`, where you can find for each simulation (identified by its unique `'simulationTag'`) the detailed values of all options.
+`roast()` records all the simulation history in a text file named as `"subjName_roastLog"`, where you can find for each simulation (identified by its unique `'simulationTag'`) the detailed values of all the options.

 The simulation data are mainly output in the following formats.

 #### Figure outputs

 ROAST outputs 7 or 8 figures for quick visualization of the simulation results.
 These figures include the slice view of the MRI (T1 and/or T2) and the segmentation; 3D rendering of the computed voltage and electric field distribution; and the slice view of the voltage and electric field.
 Note the slice view is always in the model voxel space, and the 3D rendering displays the data in the world space.
-In the slice view you can see both the voxel and MNI coordinates of any point you click in the slices, indicated by a while circle.
+In the slice view you can see both the voxel and MNI coordinates of any point you click in the slices, indicated by a grayish/black circle.

 #### Outputs in Matlab format